Shagshag/prestashop-documentation/ObjectModelCore.md

-* This constant is defined in classes\ObjectModel.php line 46
+* This constant is defined in [classes/ObjectModel.php line 46](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ObjectModel.php#46)

 ### HAS_ONE